abdulmunimjemal/abdulmunimjemal.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>AI Researcher</a>.
-Addis Ababa, Ethiopia. (+251) 900-729000 | abdulmunimjemal@aait.edu.et.
-"Innovating AI for a Better Tomorrow."
+subtitle: <a href='#'>Software Engineer | Passionate AI/ML Researcher</a>. |  "Innovating AI for a Better Tomorrow."

 profile:
-  align: right
+  align: left
   image: prof_pic.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   more_info: >
     <p>Addis Ababa, Ethiopia</p>
     <p>+251 900-729000</p>